UMAprotocol/UMIPs/UMIPs/umip-11.md

 renBTC was chosen in particular due to the fact that renBTC is the most popular (and largest) truly decentralized BTC-representing coin on the Ethereum blockchain.
 It is not being chosen at the exclusion of other possible BTC-representing coins, but it is a natural first choice for this purpose.

 While wBTC currently has larger market dominance than renBTC, it is worth noting that renBTC has already gained significant traction in the DeFi space.
-There exists a large amount of renBTC liquidity on Curve Finance ($98m), Balancer ($5m), and Uniswap (\$150k).
+There exists a large amount of renBTC liquidity on Curve Finance ($98m), Balancer ($5m), and Uniswap ($150k).

 Large projects like Compound and Maker already have wBTC as a collateral type, so using renBTC within the UMA ecosystem can serve to differentiate the UMA community in terms of promoting a more decentralized version of BTC on the Ethereum blockchain.

-Recently, Yearn Finance governance has also voted overwhelmingly in favor of renBTC against its competitors.

 ## Implementation